Iced Tea | Summer's Favorite Drink

 Have you ever stopped to think of iced tea as a creative innovation?
 It's such a common drink that it didn't occur to me that icing tea was at one point impossible.
 Tea is one of the oldest drinks on earth, with a rich history dating back to ancient China and India.
 Its popularity surpasses thousands of drinks and has remained for centuries as one of the most loved drinks of all time.
 The one downside is that it's almost exclusively brewed with hot water, which puts a damper on its deliciousness in the summer months.
 Sometimes it's just too toasty outside for a hot drink.

-Here's a little history of human innovation that would lead to what is now one of the most popular drinks around the world.
-I'm not talking about putting a man on the moon, splitting the atom, or climbing Mt.
+The evolution of human innovation has led to the creation of one of the most popular drinks worldwide.
+I'm not referring to monumental feats like landing a man on the moon, splitting the atom, or scaling Mt.
 Everest.
-I'm talking about iced tea.
-Good old-fashioned iced tea.
+I'm talking about the beloved classic: iced tea.

 Where Did Iced Tea Come From?

-There are records of iced tea in cookbooks and recipe booklets dating before the early 1900s, but the moment it became popular and began its surge commercially was in 1904 at the St Louis World's Fair.
-Richard Blechynden was offering hot tea, but there was little interest, probably because of the warm weather.
-He decided to serve it chilled, and before he knew it, this new drink began to grow in popularity.
-This was not the first time iced tea was served, but it was the pivotal turning point in commercializing iced tea.
-Ever since then, iced tea has only grown in popularity, with large commercial companies such as Lipton of Belgium and Tetley of England pouncing on its marketability and accessibility.
-Today, more than 75% of tea in the U.S. is served and sold iced.
-Thousands upon thousands of variations of iced tea have taken the tea industry by storm, from the classic sweet tea of the South to the unique boba tea of Taiwan.
-Iced tea is one of the most impactful drinks in history, and it's hard to go anywhere and not find iced tea somewhere on a menu.
+There are records of iced tea in cookbooks and recipe booklets dating back to the early 1900s.
+However, it gained popularity and began its commercial surge in 1904 at the St. Louis World's Fair.
+Richard Blechynden initially offered hot tea, but due to the warm weather, there was little interest.
+He then decided to serve it chilled, and to his surprise, this new drink started to gain popularity.
+While this wasn't the first time iced tea was served, it marked a pivotal turning point in the commercialization of iced tea.
+Since then, iced tea has continued to grow in popularity, with large commercial companies such as Lipton of Belgium and Tetley of England taking advantage of its marketability and accessibility.
+Today, more than 75% of tea in the U.S. is served and sold cold.
+Iced tea has inspired thousands of variations that have taken the tea industry by storm, from the classic sweet tea of the South to the unique boba tea of Taiwan.
+Iced tea has made a significant impact on the beverage industry, and it's hard to find a menu without iced tea offered in some form.

 How Do You Brew Iced Tea?

-Making iced tea is pretty simple.
-Using our recommended Brewing Guide, you brew your tea with hot water and refrigerate it overnight.
-After it has chilled, add as much or as little ice as you would like.
-That's it; you just chill your hot tea.
-There's no need to brew at a different temperature, no need to steep it any differently than your usual method.
+Making iced tea is quite simple.
+Following our recommended Brewing Guide, you brew your tea with hot water and refrigerate it overnight.
+Once it has chilled, you can add as much or as little ice as you like.
+That's all there is to it; you just chill your hot tea.
+There's no need to brew at a different temperature or steep it any differently than your usual method.
 All you do is serve it cold.
-There seems to be an assumption that iced tea is much more of a hassle to brew, but it really isn't!
-In fact, in the long run, it's much easier.
-All you need is some extra time or a night's sleep to have it fully chilled.
-If you brew a pitcher's worth of tea and drink just a cup's worth, then you don't even need to brew anything the next day; all you have to do is pour a cup from yesterday's brew.
+Some people may think that brewing iced tea is more complicated, but it really isn't!
+Actually, it's much easier in the long run.
+You just need some extra time or a night's sleep to have it fully chilled.
+If you brew a pitcher's worth of tea and only drink a cup's worth, you don't even need to brew anything the next day; you can simply pour a cup from yesterday's brew.
 It's as simple as that!

 What Teas are Best Iced?